masterPiece93/django-gauth/pypi.README.md

     - once your server is up & running , navigate to `.../gauth`, this is the master interface ( default landing page )
     - click on `Authenticate` button to launch Google Oauth2 Login .
     - just follow the flow you are directed to .
-    - post authetication , you'll be redirected back to `.../gauth`
+    - post authentication , you'll be redirected back to `.../gauth`

 * NOTE :
     useually all servers ( **wsgi**, **asgi**, **uWsgi**) runs default on `http://127.0.0.1:PORT/` , hence always take care to set the redirect endpoints in your google oauth2 client app in accordance with *127.0.0.1* , don't mistake to consider *localhost* , *0.0.0.0* and *127.0.0.1* as the same thing while dealing with redirect uri's .